Mitigating losses when making a personal injury claim

 What does mitigating losses mean?

-Claimants are required to ensure that they take reasonable measures, where possible, to keep their losses at a reasonable level if not to a minimum.
-Reasonableness is the guiding principle the Courts follow when deciding whether the claimant has mitigated losses.
-All that is required is that you, as a claimant, take reasonable steps to reduce your losses and follow the aim of compensation, which is to put you back in the position you were prior to the accident.
+Reasonableness is the guiding principle that the Courts follow when deciding whether the claimant has satisfactorily mitigated their losses.
+All that is required is that you, as a claimant, take reasonable steps to reduce your losses and follow the aim of compensation, which is to put you back in the position you were prior to the accident, not to put you into a better position and one that you would never have been in.

 What happens if I do not mitigate my losses?